mdomlop/pbscrap/USAGE.md

     Without this option storing will be done in current directory.

 * `-v` or `--verbose`
-    To print text by standard output.
+    To print log text to standard output.

 ## Examples